withmono/connect.js/README.md

 ## Support
-If you're having general trouble with Mono Connect.js or your Mono integration, please reach out to us at <hi@mono.co> or come chat with us on Slack.
+If you're having general trouble with Mono Connect.js or your Mono integration, please reach out to us at <support@mono.co> or come chat with us on Slack.
 We're proud of our level of service, and we're more than happy to help you out with your integration to Mono.

 ## Contributing